How the Test is Performed

-Tell your health care provider about the medicines you are taking.
+Tell your provider about the medicines you are taking.
 These include ones bought without a prescription.
 Some medicines can interfere with the test results.

 You may feel a sharp sting when the needle containing the tracer is placed into your vein.